 Setting Options Description Color Mode See the list of available Color Modes Adjusts the vividness of image colors for various image types and environments Brightness Varying levels available Lightens or darkens the overall image Contrast Varying levels available Adjusts the difference between light and dark areas of the image Color Saturation Varying levels available Adjusts the intensity of the image colors Tint Varying levels available Adjusts the balance of green to magenta tones in the image Sharpness Varying levels available Adjusts the sharpness or softness of image details Abs.
-Color Temp (absolute color temperature) 5000 to 10000 °K (Kelvin) Sets the color tone based on color temperature Color Adjustment Slider bars for each color Adjusts the intensity of individual hues in the image
+Color Temp. (absolute color temperature) 5000 to 10000 °K (Kelvin) Sets the color tone based on color temperature Advanced Various options available Adjusts the gamma levels and intensity of individual hues in the image